iomesh/docs/docs/cluster-operations/scale-cluster.md

     kubectl get pod -n iomesh-system | grep chunk
     ```

-   If successful, you should see an example like:
+   If successful, you should see output like:
     ```output
     iomesh-chunk-0                                         2/2     Running   0          5h5m
     iomesh-chunk-1                                         2/2     Running   0          5h5m